 In 1957, the Cape Fear Power Squadron began to expand as new United States Power Squadrons® organizations started being considered in the State.
 Prompting expansion was the discussion on revision of the National Motor Boat Act of 1940 and state numbering acts.
 The Cape Fear Power Squadron was asked to supervise establishment of a free public class in boating safety in two places.
 These classes led to the formation of the New River Power Squadron (Jacksonville, NC) and the Myrtle Beach Power Squadron.
 Helping in the formation of the Myrtle Beach unit was the Charleston Power Squadron, which sponsored its charter.

 In 2008, the name of the Squadron was changed from Cape Fear Power Squadron to Cape Fear Sail & Power Squadron by a vote of the membership.
-The Cape Fear Sail and Power Squadron's Bylaws was amended and certified in 2016.
+The Cape Fear Sail & Power Squadron Bylaws was amended and certified on 4 April 2016.
 You are a part of a group with rich nautical history, based in public education and civic service.

 All Squadrons in United States Power Squadrons® have heraldry for their burgee that is a story behind the design that helps to commemorate at least a portion of the history of the founding of the Squadron.
 When the Cape Fear Sail & Power Squadron was formed, many of its founders reportedly had been members of the former Frying Pan Shoals Boating Club, and that fact is reflected in the design of our burgee.
 Following is the heraldry for the Cape Fear Sail & Power Squadron burgee: